Enchanting Asara

 In truth, we were rather broken hearted that day.
 As I sipped on the amber, honeycomb-flavoured deliciousness of the 2007 Grand Constance (if it’s good enough for Napoleon…), I pondered the situation of being in love with a country that doesn’t love me back.
 It’s not that unrequited love is a foreign notion for me.
 I’ve known it since Sub A when my heart was crushed by a 6-year-old boy called Matthew who spurned my timid advances.
 It’s just that, well, one can’t help feeling rather down in the dumps nonetheless.

 Still, after a fair amount of ‘tasting’ (I noticed I was the only one quaffing it down, oh dear), my spirits did lift and I felt rather grateful to old Simon Van Der Stel for leaving Holland in 1679 with his knowledge of viticulture and starting this whole business.
-It can’t have been easy, with 3000 children in tow and no wife because she’d basically kicked him out and sent him to the farthest place on earth from Holland at that time, that being the Cape.
+It can’t have been easy, what with 3000 children in tow and no wife because she’d basically kicked him out and sent him to the farthest place on earth from Holland at that time, the Cape.
 But clearly he pulled himself towards himself, and I’m sure having all that wine and brandy at his disposal would have helped enormously when someone took off in the night with some of his favourite things.
 I think we would have understood one another, Simon and I. Not many people know that Governor Simon van der Stel’s mother was the daughter of a freed slave which means that, according to the apartheid government, he would have been called a ‘Coloured’ and relocated to Grassy Park.
 And lord knows what that would have meant for our current wine situation.

 The gorgeous Anna de Koningh trying to decide if the apple is worth the calories.